The Best Natural & Prescription Appetite Suppressants for Weight Loss

 Always start with natural appetite suppressants first.

-They are easier to get, work quite well, and carry less side effects than their prescription counterparts.
+They are easier to get, work quite well, and carry fewer side effects than their prescription counterparts.

 In addition, they also serve as a more natural approach to weight loss and tend to be better tolerated.